It is possible for freelancers to scale up freelancing to 10x growth from the current levels? The answer is yes and here 9 ways to do it

-As a niche, being an expert is easy and one can increase rates easily.
-Remember it is better to be a big fish in a small pond than be a small fish in a very big pond.
+As a niche, being an expert is easy, and one can increase rates quickly.
+Remember it is better to be a big fish in a small pond than be a small fish in a huge pond.

-Develop something to solve your own problems and slowly over time it can help you bundle it as a solution.
+Develop something to solve your problems, and slowly, over time, it can help you bundle it as a solution.

-The example I shared for the web design business is actually solving your own problem of making the team more efficient by building the product.
+The example I shared for the web design business is solving your problem of making the team more efficient by building the product.

-A repetitive task for clients can be a good starting point a product idea.
+A repetitive task for clients can be a good starting point for a product idea.

-Going deep into one niche is important but that doesn’t mean one shouldn’t diversify at all.
-Diversification helps mitigate the risks.
+Going deep into one niche is essential but that doesn’t mean one shouldn’t diversify at all.
+Diversification helps mitigate risks.

-I was only working in vBulletin but as things started to crumble with Jelsoft and vBulletin, there was a huge chunk of clients who were stuck in vBulletin and wanted to hire freelancers but over time number of clients in vBulletin has become very limited.
+I was only working in vBulletin,.
+Still, as things started to crumble with Jelsoft and vBulletin, there was a massive chunk of clients who were stuck in vBulletin and wanted to hire freelancers but over time number of clients in vBulletin has become very limited.

 9. Delegation of Work

 You can’t be the single source of clients doing the same stuff day in and day out and still scale it up.
-Often it is easier to do things than to delegate to others but if you choose the easier route, it can be tough for you to scale up your freelancing business.
+Often it is easier to do things than to delegate to others, but if you choose the more natural route, it can be tough for you to scale up your freelancing business.

 Readers who read this article also read …